-We have gained a reputation for care and excellence since we opened in 2016, see our testimonials page for first hand reviews.
+We have gained a reputation for care and excellence since we opened in 2016, see reviews from happy customers.

-Patients come far and wide to benefit from our hydrotherapy facilities, not only from the surrounding area of Carmarthenshire, but from the Pembrokeshire west coast, Aberystwyth in the north, to the east we have patients from Builth Wells and Brecon in Powys, and all areas in between.
+Patients come from far and wide to benefit from our hydrotherapy facilities, not only from the surrounding area of Carmarthenshire, but from the Pembrokeshire west coast, Aberystwyth in Ceredigion, to the east we have patients from Builth Wells and Brecon in Powys, and all areas in between.

 The clinic is located just north of Carmarthen on the outskirts of Peniel in a former church - Capel Y Groes (Chapel of the Cross) - a tranquil setting for you and your pet to come and visit, away from busy roads, with the beautiful rolling countryside and unspoilt views all around.
 We have large grounds, with ample parking, and a big green space to allow your pet to "powder their nose" before coming into the old church for their swim.